Tuesday Night Couple Dancing Classes

 What if I have to miss a class?

 Missing a class or two is not a problem, as long as you find ways to keep up with the material.
 We always send emails with descriptions and demonstration videos of what we learned.
-Please read/watch them and practice on your own.
-It's especially helpful to have a friend or partner in the class who can catch you up on what you missed while you were gone.
+You can read the descriptions, and/or watch the videos, and practice on your own.

 Should I pre-register as a Lead or Follow?